BHP Group Limited v Impiombato: Background

-In November 2015, the Fundão dam in Brazil, owned by a joint venture between BHP Billiton and Vale, ruptured, resulting in the Mariana dam disaster.
+In November 2015, the Fundão dam in Brazil, owned by a joint venture between BHP and Vale, ruptured, resulting in the Mariana dam disaster.
 The village of Bentro Rodrigues was almost entirely flooded by toxic water and mud.
 The final death toll was 19, with more than 16 injured.

 A class action was lodged in May 2018 in the Federal Court under Part IVA of the Federal Court of Australia Act 1976 by people who contracted to acquire an interest in fully paid-up ordinary shares in BHP through various international stock exchanges.
-The members of the class action alleged that they suffered loss due to BHP's contravention of continuous disclosure obligations as set out by the ASX Listing Rules and the Corporations Act 2001.
+The members of the class action alleged that they suffered loss due to BHP's contravention of continuous disclosure obligations as set out by the Australian Securities Exchange Listing Rules and the Corporations Act 2001.
 They further alleged that they suffered loss due to BHP acting in misleading or deceptive conduct, disallowed under the Australian Securities and Investments Commission Act 2001 and the Corporations Act.

 In 2020, in Impiombato v BHP Group Ltd (No 2), Justice Moshinsky of the Federal Court refused BHP's application to strike the claims of group members in the class action who were not residents of Australia.
 BHP applied and was granted special leave to appeal to the High Court of Australia.